Airwallex raises $200M at a $4B valuation to double down on business banking – TechCrunch

 That seems to be working out so far for Airwallex.
 Revenues were up almost 150% for the first half of 2021 compared to a year before, with the company processing more than US$20 billion for a global client portfolio that has quadrupled in size.
 In addition to tens of thousands of SMEs, it also, via APIs, powers financial services for other companies like GOAT, Papaya Global and Stake.

-Airwallex got its start like many of the strongest startups do: it was built to solve a problem that the founders encountered themselves.
-In the case of Airwallex, Zhang tells me he had actually been working on a previous start-up idea.
-He wanted to build the “Blue Bottle Coffee” of Asia out of Hong Kong, and it involved buying and importing a lot of different materials, packaging and of course coffee from all around the world.
+Airwallex got its start like many of the strongest startups do: It was built to solve a problem that the founders encountered themselves.
+In the case of Airwallex, Zhang tells me he had actually been working on a previous startup idea.
+He wanted to build the “Blue Bottle Coffee” of Asia Pacific out of Australia, and it involved buying and importing a lot of different materials, packaging and, of course, coffee from all around the world.

 “We found that making payments as a small business was slow and expensive,” he said, since it involved banks in different countries and different banking systems, manual efforts to transfer money between them and many days to clear the payments.
 “But that was also my background — payments and trading — and so I decided that it was a much more fascinating problem for me to work on and resolve.”